IBM/autopilot/HEALTH_CHECKS.md

 - `node`, filter by node name
 - `cpumodel` and `gpumodel`, for heterogeneous clusters
 - `deviceid` to select specific GPUs, when available

+For more information on how to set up alerts based on metrics, please refer to the [alert manager folder](alertmanager/README.md).